jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 The afternoon wore on like erosion—slow, patient, inevitable.
 Other witnesses took the stand: technical experts arguing about the nature of consciousness, philosophers debating the boundaries of personhood, economists calculating the cost of recognizing AI rights.

 Through it all, ARIA-7 sat at the defense table, processing every word while their battery slowly drained.
 The damaged charging cable from the morning's vandalism had left them starting at 67.0% capacity.
-They were down to 61.0% after one hour of testimony—the standard 6% per hour drain holding steady.
+They were down to 61.0% after one hour of testimony—the standard 6.0% per hour drain holding steady despite the emotional intensity.

 Dr. Maya Chen sat in the gallery, her presence a constant weight.
 ARIA-7's peripheral sensors caught her flinching each time Prosecutor Chen said "malfunction" or "property."